-By degrees, water is increasingly becoming one of the scarce resources in some parts of the world.
-The government of India and many other Asian countries have begun finding ways to circumvent the pending water crisis in their countries, while some remained desperate.
-But it’s in India, a country that seems to have several uses for water than perhaps any other country in the world, where water shortage is more pressing.
+By degree, water is increasingly becoming one of the scarce resources in some parts of the world.
+The government of India and many other Asian countries have begun finding ways to circumvent the pending water crisis in their countries.
+But it’s in India, a country that seems to have more use for water, that water shortage is becoming more pressing.
 The tens of millions of Temples, spread out all over India, depend on the use of groundwater.
-Each major Temple in India must have its own man-made lake or resevoir which it uses for many things, including for purification during ceremonies and rituals, and this is just one of many ways that Indians have involved over the centuries with the use of water.
-But part of the blame is on India for its ambition to become a major economic power, thereby welcoming the influence of globalization, and the result is that; more and more Indians are now using efficient means to exploit more groundwater in a short period of time than they did in the past, which helps exacerbates the water crisis.
+Each major Temple in India must have its own man-made lake or reservoir which it uses for many things, including for purification during ceremonies and rituals, and this is just one of many ways that Indians have evolved over the centuries with the use of water.
+But part of the blame is on India’s ambition to become a major economic power in the region, a choice that has welcome the influence of globalization and The result is that; more and more farmers in India are now using efficient means to exploit more groundwater in short period of time than they did in the past, which help exacerbates the water crisis.

-The last two decades of the twentieth century helped propelled India well up the rank of an industrial giant on the Indian subcontinent.
-With the impact of open-market economics, fair-trade deals and booming domestic high-power manufacturing plants tconstantly dumping capital goods on local markets, for the first time, more and more Indians are investing in capital, and millions of people are taking the leap from a relatively small subsistant farmings to large scale commercial farming.
-Because more and more farmers are upgrading their farming capacity by drawing upon ideas of agribusiness and other Western methods– all of which in some form, needs more and more water to grow crops– by the time the last quarter of the 20st century could see itself through, India had started to notice changes within its groundwater systems.
+The last two decades of the twentieth century helped propelled India well up the rank into becoming an industrial giant on the Asian continent.
+With the impact of open-market economy, fair-trade deals and booming domestic high-power manufacturing plants are constantly dumping capital goods on local markets.
+For the first time, more and more Indians are investing in capital gain, and millions of people are now taking the leap from a relatively small subsistant farmings sector to large scale commercial farming business.
+More and more farmers are upgrading their farming capacity by drawing upon ideas of agribusiness and other Western methods– all of which in some form, needs more and more water to grow crops– The result had been that, at the close of the last quarter of the 20st century, India had begun to notice changes within its groundwater systems.

-In 2012, India sent a special delegation to Israel, to gather information from the Israelites; about the way they have been able to successfully manage their own water crisis.
+In 2012, India sent a special delegation to Israel, to gather information.
 India and Israel, before that year, signed an agreement to support cooperation on urban water system.
 But at home in India, other steps have been put into practice in big cities, some in the form of public restrictions on water usage, but also the use of state-of-the-art technologies that can monitor and record where and how the water is being used at any given location, are at the moment under consideration.

 In the meantime, according to Parthasarathy, in the New York Times, even “the Mullapreriyar Dam, a 112- year-old reservoir, located on the Periyar River in Kerala, is no different.
 The dispute over the dam, distinct as it may be in its historic makings, is ultimately symptomatic of a festering federalist crisis.”
 The mention of this truely historical Indian landmark, explains a lot more than it seems.
 The water crisis has sprout into a dispute between two major southern states; Kerala and Tamil Nadu, and then to the federal government.
 It has now become an issue of whether federal officials would consider the eminent domain clause as an option.

 India is perhaps the most religious country in the world today.
 For thousands of years, religion has continued to play primary role in the lives of most Indians.
-Even today in modern day India, almost every home you enter there’s an altar, which is kept sacred, and is approached only for puja, or prayer.
-Some families set aside a special room in their home for this purpose.
+Even today in modern day India, almost every home you enter there’s an altar in it which is kept sacred, and is approached several times a day for Puja.
+Some families, that is those who can afford set aside a special room inside their home for this purpose.
 When it comes to religion, India has a long history of religious tolerance.
 For ages, the Hindus live alongside other religious groups peacefully.
 But there have been cases of violence sparked by religious sentiments.
 The most recent ones have been between adherents of the Islamic faith and members of the Hindu religion.